mtdvlpr-org/bible-time/CONTRIBUTING.md

 - Node.js: as specified in `package.json` engines (recommended: Node 22.x or later as the project lists >=22.18.0)
 - pnpm: the repository uses pnpm as the package manager (see `package.json` -> `packageManager`).
-- (Optional) Supabase CLI if you want to generate types or work with the Supabase project locally for the `supabase:types` script.
+- (Optional) Supabase CLI if you want to generate types or work with the Supabase project locally for the `generate:supabase-types` script.

 ## Local setup